Frequently Asked Questions

 How does Hygraph compare to Apollo Federation and GraphQL Mesh?

-All three approaches compose independent services into a federated schema.
-Hygraph and GraphQL Mesh support various data sources and APIs, while Apollo Federation focuses on GraphQL APIs.
-Hygraph offers flexibility in remote source development and deployment, and provides a built-in Gateway to route queries.
-See detailed comparison.
+Hygraph (Content Federation) and GraphQL Mesh both support various data sources and APIs, while Apollo Federation focuses on GraphQL APIs.
+Hygraph offers flexibility in remote sources development and deployment, and provides a built-in Gateway.
+Apollo Federation requires a centralized gateway, and GraphQL Mesh can operate without one.
+Source

 GraphQL Mesh vs. Apollo Federation vs. Content Federation